 These upmarket papers provide the finished print with a luxurious sheen, and there so many different effects to choose from.

-Waterproof, tear proof martial which is designed for outdoor use.
+Waterproof, tear proof material which is designed for outdoor use.
 Ideal for posters.

-Paper with an adhesive backing, simply peel the back of and affix where required.
+Paper with an adhesive backing, simply peel the back off and affix where required.

 Grams per Square Metre, is a measurement of paper thickness/density.

 Newspaper: approx 35-50gsm